eslint/archive-website/_posts/2020-08-19-eslint-google-season-of-docs-project-writer.md

 ---
 layout: post
 title: Introducing the ESLint Google Season of Docs project and technical writer
+teaser: "We are happy to announce that ESLint was accepted into the Google Season of Docs program.
+It is with pleasure that we introduce our technical writer for 2020, Khawar Latif Khan.
+We are looking forward to working with him on his proposed project for our configuration documentation."
 tags:
   - Google Season of Docs
   - Technical Writing